How Standard Certification Can Drive New Customer Growth

-Maximize Revenue: Any money you spend on getting certified, you’ll get back in significantly increased revenues.
-A 2015 study found that three out of five companies experienced improved revenues after achieving an ISO certification.
-Compared to increases in revenue among non-certified businesses, the increases experienced by certified companies were substantially higher.
+Any money you spend on getting certified, you can get back in significantly increased revenues.
+Many companies experience improved revenues after achieving an ISO certification.
+Compared to increases in revenue among non-certified businesses, the increases experienced by certified companies are substantially higher.

 With certification in ISO standards, your company can have increased access to these new markets.

 6. Proving Sustainability